linuxmint/cinnamon-spices-themes/README.md

 Create a branch wb1 - say - the name is entirely up to you, and check it out

 git branch wb1

 git checkout wb1

-Now you can copy your new theme in
+Now you can copy your new theme in to your git directory

 Typing 'git status' should show that git is aware of the new directory tree Wunderbar-Black/ It mmay well show up in red to indicate it is new to git